 This river produces some excellent brown trout but unless you are fishing the deeper pools you should be able to fly fish the rapid and the base of the rapids.
 The spring of the year is a bit more productive when the water temperatures are cooler.

-Brook trout, brown trout
+Fish species: brook trout, brown trout

 Always follow state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional DEC office.